-Our guide took us into the past by explaining what the stagecoach ride would have been like.
-Los Alamos is located by Bandelier National Monument, which is full of dramatic cliffs, dips, and drops.
+The stagecoach ride would have been nuts because Los Alamos is located by Bandelier National Monument, which is full of dramatic cliffs, dips, and drops.
 The trails that cut through Los Alamos were hardly designed by the cutting edge super computers developed by THE LAB.

 A stagecoach ride to Los Alamos could have been very dangerous.
 I’m always so grateful to be traveling nowadays than back 100 years ago.
 I have only one felt I was about to tumble into a cliff on my travels, and that was both in New Zealand and entirely my fault.

 You might be able to get a glimpse of THE LAB from the distance.
 I may or may not have taken this photo from with-on the grounds of THE LAB.
 All I can tell you is that this is my only photo that refuses to display its location on Google Photos.
 Spooky!